-– Innovation Systems, Strategies and Policy –
+– Organizational Strategy, Research & Innovation Policy Governance –

-Doctoral and post-doctoral training is a core part of the project with several positions to be announced in its duration (see annoucements in the sidebar on the left).
+Doctoral and post-doctoral training is a core part of InSySPo with several positions to be announced in its duration (see annoucements in the sidebar on the left).
 All these positions are international aiming at attracting to UNICAMP strong talent from all over Brazil and abroad.
 The programme promotes academic research, publications in refereed journals and books, grant and contract work, executive training, seminars and workshops, and public engagement in the form of advising to both governments and the private sector thus extending the already significant engagement of UNICAMP with both sectors.
 The InSySPo project will also organize five international workshops and two conferences during its first five years.

-The programme aspires to engage in global research and has the capability to leverage international funding with resources from the State of São Paulo (FAPESP) or from national organizations such as CNPq.
+InSySPo aspires to engage in global research and has the capability to leverage international funding with resources from the State of São Paulo (FAPESP) or from national organizations such as CNPq.